-Cross Country Date Task Details (Bold = Athletic.Net Tasks) 8/10/20 Week 6 Season Begins Boys & Girls may begin practice.
-Schools must establish an Athletic.Net account for their team and complete their team cal- endar.
+Date Task Details (Bold = Athletic.Net Tasks) 8/9/21 Week 6 Season/Practice Begins Schools must establish/update their Athletic.Net account for the 2021-2022 Season.
 During the regular season, meet hosts will be expected to import meet results to Athletic.Net.
-8/24/20 Week 8 1 St Contest may be held Boys & Girls may begin competing 9/11/20 Week 9 Fall Sports Entries due in Team/Individual Entry Deadline.
-Final notice to schools of the Schools Center requirement to establish an Athletic.Net account for their team and complete their team calendar.
-9/28/20 Week 10 Boys and Girls Regional assignments Schools will be able to view their Regional assignments via the will be released to the website.
-IHSA Cross Country webpages.
-Regional dates, sites and assigned schools will be entered and/or available for viewing on Athletic.Net.
-10/19/20 Week16 Boys and Girls List of Participants Using Athletic.Net, coaches must declare their 8-person roster (LOP) Due for the state series.
-They also must confirm they have competed in 6 meet contests to be eligible for Team Awards.
-10/20/20 Week 16 Regional Hosts & TSOs Gain Access By 4:00p.m., hosts and Timing System Operators (TSOs) will to LOPs get access to each team's LOP in Athletic.Net 10/24/20 Week 16 1A, 2A, & 3A Boys and Girls Boys and Girls Regional races for all three classes will be Regionals will be Conducted conducted across the state.
-Hosts or TSOs will import results to Athletic.Net.
-IHSA can acquire appropriate file from Athletic.Net in order show Regional results on the IHSA Boys and Girls Cross Country web pages.
+8/9/2021 Week 6 Can begin to Certify Cross Country Login to the IHSA Schools Center to Identify their Head and Asst.
+Coaches 2021-2022 Coaching Staff 8/23/21 Week 8 1 st Contest may be held Boys & Girls may begin competing 9/10/21 Week 9 Fall Sports Entries due in IHSA Team/Individual Entry Deadline.
+Final notice to Schools Center schools of the requirement to establish an Athletic.net account for their team, complete their team calendar.
+9/27/20 Week 13 Boys and Girls Regional/Sectional Schools will be able to view their Assignments posted.
+Regional/Sectional assignments on the IHSA Cross Country State Series Information and results page 9/27/2021 Week 13 IHSA Cross Country State Series IHSA will set up Regionals and Sectional on meet set up complete on Athletic.net and invite teams to participate. athletic.net 10/18/21 Week16 Boys and Girls List of Participants/ Using Athletic.Net, coaches must: Declarations Due declare their 14-person roster for the state series. confirm they have competed in 6 meet contests to be eligible for Team Awards.
+10/19/21 Week 16 Regional Hosts & TSOs Gain By 4:00p.m., hosts and Timing System Operators Access Athletic.net declarations (TSOs) will have access to athletic.net roster declarations 10/23/21 Week 16 1A, 2A, & 3A Boys and Girls Boys and Girls Regional races for all three Regionals classes will be conducted across the state.
+Hosts or TSO's will import results to Athletic.net.
+10/25/2021 Week 1A, 2A & 3A Sectional Hosts or 1A, 2A & 3A Sectional managers will have access 17 TSO's can begin set up for their to regional winner rosters on athletic.net Sectional Meets 10/30/2021 Week 1A, 2A & 3A Boys and Girls Boys and Girls Sectionals races for all three 17 Sectionals classes will be conducted across the state.
+Hosts or TSO's will import results to athletic.net